LEDs | Incandescent Lighting | Compact Fluorescent Lamps | Linear Fluorescent Lighting | HID Lighting

 Halogen bulbs are really a specialized type of incandescent lamp.
 A variety of halogen lamp types is available.
 Halogen is often used where high light quality or precise light focusing is required.
 Many halogen lamps feature a parabolic aluminized reflector (PAR) to improve light focus.
 Other small halogen MR-16 lamps are common in track lighting or accent lighting to highlight artwork or architectural features.
 While halogen lamps are slightly more energy-efficient than standard incandescent lamps, they cannot come close to the energy efficiency of CFLs or LEDs.
 The range of efficient alternatives for reflector and other specialty lamps continues to grow, as discussed below.

-The introduction of compact fluorescent lamps (CFLs) in the early 1980s revolutionized lighting but only in the past decade have they gained mainstream popularity.
-Improved light quality, greater product variety, lower cost, and aggressive marketing and promotion among energy agencies, utilities, lawmakers, environmental groups, and even major retailers have really helped boost the market for CFLs.
-Still, some consumers remain skeptical.
-So, what is the deal with these light bulbs?
-Do they offer the same light quality?
-Are they safe for your home?
+The introduction of compact fluorescent lamps (CFLs) in the early 1980s revolutionized lighting but only in the past 15 years have they gained mainstream popularity.
+Improved light quality, greater product variety, lower cost, and aggressive marketing and promotion among energy agencies, utilities, lawmakers, environmental groups, and even major retailers really helped boost the market for CFLs.
+CFLs use just one-quarter to one-third as much electricity and last up to ten times longer than incandescent bulbs, while providing the same level of light.
+This high performance means they waste much less electricity in the form of heat.

 Compact fluorescent lights last on average ten times as long as incandescent lights.